changhoonhahn/gqp_mc/README.md

 ## To do

-* add read-in for no-noise photometry in 'gqp_mc.data.Photometry'
+* ~~add read-in for no-noise photometry in 'gqp_mc.data.Photometry'~~
+* implement joint fitting of spectra and photometry
 * `speclite` package is currently used for photometry, but this should be phased out for the filters in fsps.

 ## Installing FSPS